 If you have Celiac disease, a wheat allergy or just want to clean up your diet, you'll be happy to know that most recipes can be easily altered to avoid the big "G":

 Substitute all-purpose gluten-free flour in place of all-purpose regular flour at a ratio of 1:1.
 Try Bob's Red Mill all-purpose gluten-free flour.
 If you are baking items such as cakes and/or breads, add 1 teaspoon xanthan gum.

 Arrowroot powder is another ingredient that can be used in place of xanthan gum, if you are having a hard time finding the latter.
-As a general rule, use one-half teaspoon of arrowroot powder for each cup of wheat flour called for in any recipe.
+As a general rule, use 1/2 teaspoon of arrowroot powder for each cup of wheat flour called for in any recipe.
 Note: Round up if the recipe calls for a partial cup.

 Other ingredients in the recipe may need to be adjusted when trying new flours and flour combinations.
 For example, use 2 1/2 teaspoons baking powder for every cup of flour used in a recipe.
 Some flours also may be a bit dryer, so you may have to add additional liquid ingredients such as water or oil, depending on what the recipe calls for.

 And you'll see personalized content just for you whenever you click the My Feed .